apoyezzhayev/ml_project_template/README.md

 ## Useful resources

-#TODO:
-- Wiki article of the project in knowledge base
+- [Wiki article](https://youtrack.netvision-internal.ru/articles/DSD-A-13/Road-Defects-Segmentation) of the project in a knowledge base
-- S3 bucket of the project
+- S3 bucket of the project #TODO
-- Experiment manager project
+- Experiment manager project #TODO
-- NFS/Google disk, etc.
+- NFS/Google disk, etc. #TODO
-- Diagrams folder of the project
+- Diagrams folder of the project #TODO
-- Other docs
+- Other docs #TODO

 ***